 Are you an athlete who participates in contact sports?
-If so, you may be at risk of sustaining a PCL injury.
-A PCL injury is caused by a powerful force to the front of the knee.
-This typically occurs from falling on a bent knee during a sporting activity.
-PCL tear specialist, Dr. Robert Boykin provides diagnosis and both surgical and nonsurgical treatment options for patients in Asheville who have sustained a PCL tear.
+If so, you may be at risk of sustaining a posterolateral complex knee injury, also called a PLC injury.
+A PLC injury is an injury to the outside of the knee and is commonly seen in conjunction with other ligament tears of the knee (PCL, ACL).
+This type of ligament injury most commonly occurs after a high energy impact to the knee.
+PLC tear specialist, Dr. Robert Boykin provides diagnosis and both surgical and nonsurgical treatment options for patients in Asheville who have sustained a PLC tear.
 Contact Dr. Boykin’s team today!

 The Posterolateral Complex (PLC) refers to a group of ligaments and tendons that run on the outside of the knee.
 The PLC is composed of the fibular collateral ligament (FCL), the popliteofibular ligament (PFL), and the tendon of the popliteus muscle.
 Together these three structures provide stability to the knee with side to side motion and during rotational movements.
 While in some cases the FCL may be torn in isolation, in other situations the entire PLC may be torn leaving the knee highly unstable.